TLDR

 Are there cheaper nonprofit CRM alternatives to Salesforce?

 Yes.
-GrantPipe starts at $20/mo with no per-user fees and no implementation costs — roughly 95% less than Salesforce's year-one total for a small team.
-Bloomerang ($125-$49/mo) and Keela ($99-$299/mo) are also significantly cheaper, though neither includes grant compliance.
+GrantPipe Starter lists at $199/month with flat pricing and no per-user fees, so the year-one cost is materially lower than Salesforce for a small team.
+Bloomerang ($125-$249/month) and Keela ($99-$299/month) are also significantly cheaper, though neither includes grant compliance.

 What does Salesforce Nonprofit include in its pricing?